danelahman/temporal-millet/README.md

 operation OperationName : operation-input-type ~> operation-result-type # operation-grade
 ```
 where `operation-input-type` and `operation-result-type` are Temporal Millet
-type expressions, and `operation-grade` is a grade specifying the operation's
+type expressions, and `operation-grade` is a grade specifying the resource usage
-computational behaviour (e.g., how many seconds, minutes, hours etc the given
+incurred by the operation (e.g., how much time, how many steps, or what sequence
-operation is supposed to execute.)
+of sub-operations the given operation is supposed to involve).

 These algebraic operations can be then used in the following program code using
 the format